-As part of the marijuana legalization movement, we’ve publicly said marijuana is a plant, it can’t hurt anybody, it’s a natural medicine, use as much as you want to, it’s all good, no worries.
+As part of the marijuana legalization movement, we’ve publicly said marijuana is a plant, it can’t hurt anybody, it’s a natural medicine, use as much as you want, it’s all good, no worries.

 But behind the scenes, a few honest legalization advocates admit that as with any powerful medicinal and entheogenic substance, marijuana can harm you.
-They didn’t want to admit that in public, because they’re afraid it would give validity to drug war lies about marijuana.
+They don’t admit that in public, because they’re afraid it would give validity to drug war lies about marijuana.